Park Modifying Operations to Implement Latest Health Guidance

 Park Roads: Open

-The Green River Ferry will reopen to vehicular traffic on Monday, July 6 for service seven days a week from 6 am to 9:55 pm CST.
+The Green River Ferry is open for service seven days a week from 6 am to 9:55 pm CST.
 Commuters should anticipate an additional closure of the ferry later in the summer.
 Learn more about the Green River Ferry Improvement Projects.

 Mammoth Cave Trail Rehabilitation Project

 The Grand Avenue and Wild Cave Tours are temporarily closed.
 The trail work will improve the walking path, stairs, handrails, seating and resource issues along approximately two miles of trail.
 The entire project is scheduled to take 18-20 months to complete.
 Other tours in the park are open to visitors as usual.